Nanosemantics: IT contests

 The company regularly organizes All-Russian Turing Test competitions for IT developers.
 Some of these events are co-organized with Microsoft.
 During the competitions, judges randomly choose virtual interlocutor and have a short conversation with them.
 They have to determine if a human or a machine is talking to them.
 An interlocutor may be either a bot or its human creator or operator.
 The results are measured in per cent of judges that were successfully convinced by a machine that it was a human.

 In 2021 Nanosemantics took part in federal project "Artificial Intelligence" by National Technological Initiative.

 In December 2021 the company together with state enterprise "Resource Center of Universal Design and Rehabilitation Technologies" (RCUD-RT) held an all-Russian hackathon aimed at development of AI solutions for medicine.
 During 3 days, participants created several training programs for patients with speech disorders.

 In April 2022, another hackathon by Nanosemantics was held together with MIREA – Russian Technological University.
-Students were participating and trying to generate algorythms for voice deepfakes.
+Students were participating and trying to generate algorithms for voice deepfakes.
 17 teams contested in creation of software that generated artificial voice of a certain person.